masyl/isomaton/doc/roadmap.md

 ## Unplanned Backlog

+## Bugs and Debts

+- Bug: Flowers, weeds and other blocks appear over water
+- Bug: Actors can spawn over solid blocks
+- Bug: z-index clculation and ordering doesnt account for some cases during animation
+- Debt: block type should have their own class for their properties, not be read from property file

 ### Housekeeping and Architecture
 - Rename to minicraft
 - Bring back source PSD of common world into the project